th0mazzz/Demo/README.md

 - Self note: mostly done with the classes themselves, need to implement reading/writing first, then command line functionality, then (if Meredith gets it, otherwise not) GUI
 - May need to add a few functions to support the reading/writing of files
 - Minor tweaks here and there (forgot what minor tweaks though... heh...)
+-(hi it's Meredith) I got a GUI to open but I still need it to switch between pages for minimal-working version

 01/10/2018
 - Created a new folder and revamped am currently revamping each individual class for command line functionality